salixzs/AspNetCore.Utilities/README.md

 ### Root page

-Default ASP.Net API provides no visible output in browser when its root is opened.
-Salix.AspNetCore.Utilites include simple page to show in stead of empty (usually even - 404 error) with some simple data on API.
+Default Asp.Net API provides no visible output when its root URL is open in browser.
+If there is no default controller for root path, it returns 404 (not found) error.

+Salix.AspNetCore.Utilites include simple page renderer to show some technical and monitoring/troubleshooting information, which can be used in HomeController Index action.

 It does not require full MVC stack (views, razor) to have them, so API stays in controller-only mode.

-Here is example of such page from Sample solution:
+Here is example of such page from Sample solution with all bells and whistles:

 ![Root page example](Documentation/root-page.JPG)